 5.9.2a Subscription Concealed Identifier

 The Subscription Concealed Identifier (SUCI) is a privacy preserving identifier containing the concealed SUPI.
 It is specified in TS 33.501 [29].

+For Onboarding of UE in a ON-SNPN, the SUCI containing the Onboarding SUPI is referred to as Onboarding SUCI.

 The usage of SUCI for W-5GAN access is further specified in TS 23.316 [84].